canmet-energy/ASHP-Sizing-and-Selection-Tool/README.md

 ---

-## ⚖️ License

-This tool is provided for educational and professional use.
-Weather data is sourced from Environment and Climate Change Canada under their data sharing agreements.

 **Remember**: Always validate results with local building codes and engineering judgment.
 This tool provides data for informed decision-making, but final equipment sizing should be reviewed by a licensed professional engineer.